AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a ADDR, --addr ADDR  Comma-separated list of addresses/netmasks -s, --src             Search the source
+  -h, --help            show this help message and exit -a ADDR, --addr ADDR  Comma-separated list of addresses/netmasks. "all"
+                        shows all lines
+  -s, --src             Search the source
   -d, --dst             Search the destination
-  -b, --both            Search both the source and the destination (default) --noany               Ignore 'any' in the ACLs --deny                Search 'deny' rules only --permit              Search 'permit' rules only --direct              Direct IP match only
+  -b, --both            Search both the source and the destination (default) --noany               Ignore 'any' in the ACLs
+  --any                 Show only 'any' in the ACLs --deny                Search 'deny' rules only --permit              Search 'permit' rules only --direct              Direct IP match only
-  -t, --transform       Transform the output
+  -t, --transform       Transform the output.
+Must be used with either -s or
+                        -d and with either --deny or --permit -p, --policy          Print the policy in the form: SourceIP SourceMask DestIP DestMask Proto:Port.
+Must be used with either --deny or --permit
   --contain             Direct matches and subnets (not direct and uppernets).
                         Assumes --noany
   --noline              Removes line number from the output

 ```

 Examples: